OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

 ## GetAllWorksheets Method
 You can use the **GetAllWorksheets** method, which is shown in the following code, to retrieve a list of the worksheets in a workbook.
-The <span class="keyword">GetAllWorksheets</span> method accepts a single parameter, a string that indicates the path of the file that you want to examine.
+The **GetAllWorksheets** method accepts a single parameter, a string that indicates the path of the file that you want to examine.